andyqp/CSharp/README.md

 2. Select a base model (or package) that will be generated to C#.
 3. Select a folder where generated C# source files will be placed.

-Belows are the rules to convert from UML model elements to C# source codes.
+Below are the rules to convert from UML model elements to C# source codes.

 ### UMLPackage